-- Is viewed by his/her peers and adults alike as consistently demonstrating the qualities of character - Upholds the principles of morality and ethics through word and action - Manifests his/her character in obedience to federal and state laws, school rules, adherence to policies regarding academic integrity, and taking credit only for his/her own actions individually or as part of a group - Adheres to these principles at all times, and in all locations

-Character: 4 3 2 1 Student has far Student has exceeded Student has Student has not exceeded the the Character demonstrated the upheld the qualities Character expectations.
-Character of good character as expectations.
-Faculty survey expectations. noted.
-Faculty survey responses are mostly Faculty survey Faculty survey responses are mostly 3s in this responses are mostly responses are 1s or 2s 4s in this area.
-Student essay 2s in this in this category.
-Student shows an area.
+- Is viewed by his/her peers and adults alike as consistently demonstrating the qualities of character • - Upholds the principles of morality and ethics through word and action • - Manifests his/her character in obedience to federal and state laws, school rules, adherence to • policies regarding academic integrity, and taking credit only for his/her own actions individually or as part of a group - Adheres to these principles at all times, and in all locations • aracter: 4 3 2 1 Student has far Student has Student has Student has not exceeded the exceeded the demonstrated the upheld the qualities Character Character Character of good character expectations. expectations. expectations. as noted.
+Faculty survey Faculty survey Faculty survey Faculty survey responses are responses are responses are responses are 1s or mostly 4s in this mostly 3s in this mostly 2s in this 2s in this category.
+Student area.
 Student essay area.
-Significant essay shows a strong understanding and shows an shortfalls in this area understanding and demonstration of the understanding of the are evident through demonstration of the five traits of five traits of the student essay. five traits of character. character.
-Recommendations character.
-Recommendations Recommendations are inconsistent or Recommendations are consistently are inconsistent or most categories are are consistently commendable in all most categories are found to be exemplary in all categories. found to be acceptable or categories. acceptable or unremarkable. commendable.
+Student essay area.
+Significant essay shows a shows an shows an shortfalls in this strong understanding and understanding of area are evident understanding and demonstration of the five traits of through the student demonstration of the five traits of character. essay. the five traits of character.
+Recommendations Recommendations character.
+Recommendations are inconsistent or are inconsistent or Recommendations are consistently most categories are most categories are are consistently commendable in found to be found to be exemplary in all all categories. acceptable or acceptable or categories. commendable. unremarkable.